tianyi0216/bionlp/clinical_trial/README.md

 # Clinical Trial Codes Referencing PyTrial

-We have some useful raw codes from PyTrial at the directory `pytrial_code/source_code`.

 ## Basic Data Preprocessing

 `trec_util.py` contains code that parses the TREC clinical trial data and save it as a csv file for future use.